MatthewGerber/rlai/README.md

     :param off_policy_agent: Agent containing behavioral policy used to generate learning episodes.
-To ensure that the state-action value estimates converge to those of the target policy, the policy of the `off_policy_agent` must be soft (i.e., have positive probability for all state-action pairs that have positive probabilities in the agent's policy).
+To ensure that the state-action value estimates converge to those of the target policy, the policy of the `off_policy_agent` must be soft (i.e., have positive probability for all state-action pairs that have positive probabilities in the agent's target policy).
     :param initial_q_S_A: Initial guess at state-action value, or None for no guess.
-    :return: 2-tuple of (1) dictionary of all MDP states and their action-value averagers under the agent's policy, (2) set of only those states that were evaluated, and (3) the per-episode average reward obtained.
+    :return: 3-tuple of (1) dictionary of all MDP states and their action-value averagers under the agent's policy, (2) set of only those states that were evaluated, and (3) the average reward obtained per episode.
 ```
 ## `rlai.gpi.monte_carlo.iteration.iterate_value_q_pi`
 ```
-Run value iteration on an agent using state-action value estimates.
+Run Monte Carlo value iteration on an agent using state-action value estimates.
+This iteration function operates
+    over rewards obtained at the end of episodes, so it is only appropriate for episodic tasks.

     :param agent: Agent.
     :param environment: Environment.